 Erlon sighed.
 He clicked away from the browser, pulled up his work email, and typed a quick message to Devin, making sure to paste the page’s address so she could see herself.
 He clicked Send.

-She wrote back in under an hour.
-I’ll take a look, her reply merely said.
+She replied in under an hour.
+I’ll take a look, her message said.

 He felt better, knowing someone besides himself was aware of it.
 Erlon leaned back, ignoring the drawn-out squeal of the desk chair.
 His stomach growled, and he glanced at the clock on the wall.